EuroTrip: Production

-The character "Madame Vandersexxx" was portrayed by New Zealand-born actress Lucy Lawless, known for her work on the adventure series Xena: Warrior Princess.
-The EuroTrip producers recruited actors who happened to be in Prague, and Lawless—returning home to New Zealand—was approached for a one-day dominatrix cameo.
+Due to Screen Actors Guild rules that dictated every American actor had to be paid for travel and accommodations - as Berg put it, "to get somebody to come from America to deliver one line, it’s like $20,000." - extras were Czech, and most American actors were already in Prague to begin with.
+This included Matt Damon, who was filming The Brothers Grimm in Prague and agreed to play the punk singer, given he could shave his head for the wig he wore in Grimm; and Lucy Lawless, invited as she prepared to return to New Zealand for a one-day cameo as the dominatrix Madame Vandersexxx.
 For her role, Lawless used a fake European accent, although she can be heard speaking in her normal accent during the end credits blooper reel.
 The costume Lawless used for the film was later auctioned to charity in 2004.
 Lawless noted that the seductive image of Xena and her character in this film were far removed from her real life, saying in 2004 "I know I have this weird, raunchy image (laughs).
 This simply isn't true, but its fun to play those bad girls.
 They are in me somewhere.
 I'm so damn suburban that it isn’t even funny."
+American actors flown in included Absinthe Fairy portrayer Steve Hytner, who the directors met working in Seinfeld, and a few that were originally planned to use actors from the portrayed cities - "Either everybody stunk, or in the case of the French, they were just offended and didn’t want to play the role" - such as J.P.
+Manoux as a French mime and Fred Armisen as a groping Italian.